 “You don’t think you look geeky just standing there while everyone is dancing?”

-They just looked at each other.
+They just look at each other.

-They couldn’t stop moving and shaking.
+They can’t stop moving and shaking.

 “Okay.
 Now play it and move with the song.
 Just let your body go and don’t think about it.”

 It takes a few minutes, but soon they find their natural rhythm and seem less disjointed and more in synch.